d1r3ct0ry/easter_bunny/README.md

 How to use:
 1. You have to configure the SMTP e-mail, with your login and password.
 For now, i've setted an google account called easterbunny568@gmail.com and it's own google app password.
 You can set up any e-mail you want.

-   Ps.: Don't be mean, the i know keys are public, and that's not a good pratic.
-Should be implemented at any time in the future.
+Ps.: Don't be mean, I know keys are public, and that's not a good pratic.
+Should be revised at any time in the future.

-2. Checkout the easter_bunny.py
+3. Checkout the easter_bunny.py
-3. Make sure you have Python 3 installed
+4. Make sure you have Python 3 installed
-4. Make sure python is setted up in your windows path
+5. Make sure python is setted up in your windows path
-5. Open CMD
+6. Open CMD
-6. Navigate to the path you downloaded it
+7. Navigate to the path you downloaded it
-7. python easter_bunny.py
+8. python easter_bunny.py
-8. Now you will be asked for the quantity of guests, their names and e-mails.
+9. Now you will be asked for the quantity of guests, their names and e-mails.
-9. Once you have filled, e-mails will be sent.
+10. Once you have filled, e-mails will be sent.

 * It's not possible to edit the e-mail of an participant.
 Should be implemented any time soon.